QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 compute optimal insurance plans for  Shavell and Weiss's model.

-Hopenhayn and Nicolini's model is a generalization of Shavell and Weiss's along dimenstions that we'll soon describe.
+Hopenhayn and Nicolini's model is a generalization of Shavell and Weiss's along dimensions that we'll soon describe.

 ## Shavell and Weiss's Model